simp/simp-doc/docs/getting_started_guide/Installing_SIMP_From_A_Repository.rst

 ----------------------

 Use the ``runpuppet`` script from the newly created SIMP server to bootstrap your clients.
-That script can be aquired in one of two ways:
+That script can be acquired in one of two ways:

 1. Use a SIMP server as a kickstart server, see :ref:`Client_Management` for details on how to take advantage of SIMP to make this easier.